customd/jquery-visible/README.markdown

 	$('#element:visible').visible();

-Optionally, you can sepecify a second parameter to the `.visible` plugin, which will check whether the element is visible, as well as whether it's within the viewport too.
+Optionally, you can specify a second parameter to the `.visible` plugin, which will check whether the element is visible, as well as whether it's within the viewport too.

 	$('#element:visible').visible( false, true );